 September Outlook: Wake up before September ends

+Seasonality and rising recession fears sets the stage for a challenging month.
+Beyond the short term, market fundamentals are solid, and several factors point towards a positive tidal change, making September a ripe opportunity to enter with aggression.
 If you push a beach ball underwater, the buoyant force pushes back with the weight of the water that the beach ball has shoved out of the way once your hands are released.
 The past five months have offered market participants plenty of time to sell and plenty of reasons to sell.
 From nation-states and bankruptcy estates, unique selling pressure to the tune of 190,000 BTC has hit the market, changing the regime from strong to stagnant.
 With time, stagnation has obliterated sentiment and pulled the market into a feeble state, pushing funding rates into negatives as short bias gradually becomes the consensus view.
 While derivatives price in despair, 200-day moving averages sit at all-time highs, and bitcoin trades at levels only briefly visited during the all-euphoric days of 2021.
 Market fundamentals are solid, and several factors point towards a positive tidal change, making September a ripe opportunity to enter with aggression.

 Eight factors favor stronger times ahead